prs-eth/U-TILISE/README.md

 2. **Data conversion**

-   To convert and aggregate the .tif files from individual acquisitions into a single HDF5 file for each data split (i.e., train, val, test), utilize the functionalities provided [here](https://github.com/PatrickTUM/SEN12MS-CR-TS/blob/master/util/hdf5converter/).
+   To convert and aggregate the .tif files from individual acquisitions into a single HDF5 file for each data split (i.e., train, val, test), use the functionalities provided [here](https://github.com/PatrickTUM/SEN12MS-CR-TS/blob/master/util/hdf5converter/).

 3. **Detection of real data gaps**